As most stories go with why I sign up for things, so there was this free giveaway…

 With the nostalgia of the photowalks making me smile, I thought to myself that it’s funny how sometimes places have metadata that you don’t even remember until you revisit it.

 Mile 6 was a reverse back up the hill to the finish, as we passed some campers and their children hauling their items back to the parking lot they all cheered us on “You’ve got this.”
 “Even pacing now!”
 I smiled at the kids who turned to watch us run by, and just like that even though I thought there might be more trail I turn the corner to see the finish line, far sooner than expected.
 Then at the end they gave out trucker hats to commemorate the trail run.
 Extra swag?
 And a trucker hat no less?
-My heart is too full to contain itself.
+My heart was too full to contain itself.

 Made sure to stretch in the park after since I hadn’t done so post the Star Wars Run, whereby my IT band was wrecked for an entire month.
 Overall I completed the race in an average of around 11:08, which was slow but good enough for having not run since January, and ended up not being sore at all in the couple days after.
 I credit all the cardio boxing for keeping me in good shape till now.